shaik1002/biggitlabbomb/doc/user/group/import/index.md

 Indirect members are imported as [direct members](../../project/members/index.md#membership-types) if:

-- They are not already an indirect member of the target namespace.
+- They are not already an indirect member.
 - They are an indirect member, but have a lower [permission](../../../user/permissions.md).

-There is a [known issue](#known-issues) affecting the transfer of shared memberships.

 ## Prerequisites